 Joe pulled away in fright and horror as Kole’s wings folded around her face, and she chittered in sorrow.

 While her allies experienced the nightmarish visions created by their captor, Raven sat strapped to a chair in front of the evil little man called Doctor Psycho.
 She also wore her white gown and high heels.

-Doctor Psycho grinned at her and said, “My ectoplasmic ecephaloscanner plucked the images of Tigerman, Nightman, Molder, and Swashbuckler from the minds of several JLAers.
-It also allowed me to overlay the image and the powers upon several female pawns.
+Grinning at her, Doctor Psycho said, “My ectoplasmic encephaloscanner plucked the images of Tigerman, Nightman, Molder, and Swashbuckler from the minds of several JLAers.
+It also allowed me to overlay the images and powers upon several female pawns.
 I used them to capture you and your delightful playmates.

 “My little spa, here, was designed to give me the means to humble and toy with the most influential women around.
 I have been using my machine to torment them during their visits.
 None ever realized their humiliating nightmares were more than just dreams, and none have ever been humble enough to speak of them.
 My lucky break came when I was able to acquire Mrs. Long’s assistant and program her to suggest this place to her boss.
 Oh, yes, I know Artemis is Donna Long.
 I’ve followed her actions for years.
 She has been careless with her secret, believe me!”
 He laughed.

 “You wanted us here, but most of all, you wanted me,” said Raven.

 Doctor Psycho capered about with mad glee.
 “Very bright.
 I wanted you, since my machine is failing with each use.
 The power source given me by the Monitor cannot be copied.
 Thus, I must go back to my original M.O. of relying upon a female medium.
 You fit that bill nicely with your empathic gifts.”